opnsense/docs/source/manual/how-tos/vlan_and_lagg.rst

 ..
 Note::

-    Not all switches support VLAN. `Unmanaged Switches` only provide basic functionality.
+    Not all switches support VLANs. `Unmanaged Switches` only provide basic functionality.
     `Managed Switches` will support features like LACP and VLAN needed for this setup.

 ..
 Attention::

-    Do not mix tagged and untagged VLAN on the trunk connecting the `OPNsense Appliance` and the `Managed Switch`.
+    Do not mix tagged and untagged VLANs on the trunk connecting the `OPNsense Appliance` and the `Managed Switch`.
-    Side effects include leaking Router Advertisements, DHCP, CARP and other broadcasts between tagged and untagged VLAN.
+    Side effects include leaking Router Advertisements, DHCP, CARP and other broadcasts between tagged and untagged VLANs.
     This depends on the brand of the deployed switch, so avoiding untagged frames for trunk ports is the safest method.
+    Additionally, the interface statistics of the untagged VLAN would show all traffic, which can be confusing.

 ..
 Attention::